 From his interviews with the elders of Kayan from Upper Rajang river, he recorded seven things wives, sisters, mothers and close female relatives were not allowed to do.

-1.May not eat the meat of barking deer, as this animal is believed to produce bad luck.
+- Eat the meat of barking deer, as this animal was believed to produce bad luck.